YAmikep/django-feedstorage/docs/overview.rst

             urls.py
             wsgi.py

-You can plug your own logger if you have own.
+You can use your own logger if you already have own. (see below)

 Configuration